 1. Use an easy-to-remember and easy-to-spell URL.

-Consider including your names, as guests are most likely to remember these.
+Consider including your names, as guests are most likely to remember these for your wedding website.
 Something like amyanddavid.com or jonesandmaraiswedding.co.za is going to stick more than something obtuse or a private joke (such as vanillamarmite624.com).

 2. Information is king.